Multimode magnon-phonon cavity driven by symmetry-locked strain fields

 Finally, we quantify the magnon-phonon coupling strength at 250 K (see Sec.
-10 of the Supplemental Materials ~\cite{sm}).
-Figure~\ref{Model}(d) shows the coupling strength ($g$) as a function of the frequency of standing wave phonons, which reproduces our measured anticrossing gaps at 8.53 GHz and 9.47 GHz (see Fig.~\ref{FMR250K}(c)-\ref{FMR250K}(f)).
-Compared with the analytical expression for magnetoelastic coupling strength in Ref.~\cite{PhysRevB.101.060407}, our model accounts for more material parameters such as anisotropy coefficient, elastic stiffness coefficients, and lattice mismatch strain.
+11 of the Supplemental Materials).
+Figure~\ref{Model}(d) shows the coupling strength ($\Gamma$) as a function of the frequency of standing wave phonons, which reproduces our measured avoided crossing gaps at 8.53 GHz and 9.47 GHz (see Fig.~\ref{FMR250K}(c)-\ref{FMR250K}(f)).
+Compared with the analytical expression for magnetoelastic coupling strength in Ref.~\cite{PhysRevB.101.060407}, our model accounts for more material parameters such as anisotropy coefficient, elastic stiffness coefficients, and lattice-mismatch strain.
 Moreover, our model can be properly applied to the cases when $B_1$ and/or $B_2$ are negative.

 In summary, we have demonstrated that LSMO/STO magnetoelastic heterostructures exhibit strong magnon-phonon coupling.
-When the STO substrate undergoes a transition into the tetragonal phase for $T <$ 105 K, the Kittel magnon in LSMO splits into three bands due to the interfacial strain, forming an array of hybrid magnon-phonon modes.
-This heterostructure can be considered as a hybrid cavity system and has far-reaching implications beyond the prototypical hybrid systems such as YIG/GGG.
-First, the hybrid magnon-phonon modes strongly depend on magnetoelastic coupling near the interface.
-It allows precise strain engineering by growing LSMO thin films on various lattice-mismatched substrates, or freestanding STO nanomembrane ~\cite{xu.10.1038, zhu2025theory}.
-Second, our analytical model can capture the key physical principles of the enhanced gap size of the anticrossings very well, although a micro/mesoscale model that can implement the complex structural domain pattern in STO ~\cite{li2006phase} will facilitate future design of hybrid systems.
-Finally, temperature is employed to trigger the structural phase transition in this work, while we envision additional tuning knobs, such as an external electric field or mechanical stress, can be applied by integrating the LSMO film into a piezoelectric underlayer~\cite{Nat.Comm.10.1038,hong2020extreme}, which opens up new opportunities for manipulating hybrid magnon-phonon cavity systems.\\
+When the STO substrate undergoes a transition into the tetragonal phase, the Kittel magnon in LSMO splits into three bands due to the anisotropic interfacial strain, forming a matrix of hybrid magnon-phonon modes.
+This local strain-driven hybrid magnon-phonon cavity has far-reaching implications beyond the prototypical hybrid systems based on magnetic multilayers.
+First, it allows precise strain engineering by growing LSMO thin films on various lattice-mismatched substrates, or freestanding STO nanomembrane ~\cite{xu.10.1038, zhu2025theory}.
+Second, our current analytical model can capture the key physical principles very well, yet we envision a mesoscale model that can implement the complex structural domain patterns ~\cite{li2006phase} will facilitate future design of such hybrid systems.
+Finally, changes in temperature is employed to trigger the structural phase transition in this work, while we highlight that additional tuning knobs, such as an external electric field or mechanical stress, can be applied by integrating the LSMO film into a piezostage or piezoelectric underlayer~\cite{Nat.Comm.10.1038,hong2020extreme}.
+In a broader sense, by growing magnetic thin films epitaxially on a ferroelectric/ferroelastic underlayer, similar local strain fields can be produced isothermally and electrically by voltage-driven domain switching, opening up the potential of realizing on-chip, voltage-controlled multimode magnon-phonon hybridization with ultralow power consumption.\\